Arundhati (2014 film)

-Arundhati is a 2014 Indian Bengali horror thriller film directed by Sujit Mondal and produced by Shree Venkatesh Films and Surinder Films.
-The film stars Koel Mallick as a warrior queen.
+Arundhati is a 2014 Indian Bengali-language horror thriller film directed by Sujit Mondal and produced by Shree Venkatesh Films and Surinder Films.
+The film stars Koel as a warrior queen.
 It is the remake of the 2009 Telugu movie of the same name.

 Development

-The film is jointly produced by Rajib Tandoon, under the banner of their production houses.
+The film was jointly produced by Rajib Tandoon, under the banner of their production houses.
 It is the remake of the 2009 Telugu film Arundhati, starring actors Anushka Shetty and Sonu Sood.
-The film is to be made around a budget of 6-7 crores INR.
+The film was around a budget of 6-7 crores INR.